 Does a cleaner gun mean a cleaner shot?

-With 15 years’ experience as a Benchrest competitor and champion, Dan Killough knows how to extract maximum accuracy from a rimfire barrel.
-And as head of ELEY’s customer test range in Texas, he has overseen hundreds of tests to become an authority on barrel maintenance.
+With 15 years’ experience as a Benchrest competitor and champion, Dan Killough knows how to extract accuracy from a rimfire barrel.
+As head of ELEY’s customer test range in Texas, he has overseen hundreds of tests to become an authority on barrel maintenance.
 Here, Dan discusses his barrel cleaning regimen and how it improves accuracy and performance.

 “One of the most common questions I receive on the phone and at the test range is ‘What is your cleaning procedure?’
 After reviewing data from thousands of rifle tests worldwide and from my personal experience of shooting and cleaning my own rifles, here’s the low down on the cleaning procedure used at the ELEY customer range.